ayaka14732/ChatGPTAPIFree/README.md

 ## News

+- **2023-03-12**: A kind group member sponsored this project with 5000 CNY (724 USD), allowing for continued free access to ChatGPT.
+Rate limits have been implemented to ensure the API's stability and security.
+You are welcome to support this project by sponsoring it or hosting your own API endpoint.
-**2023-03-04**: Check out the [ChatGPT Free App](https://freechatgpt.chat/), an amazing open-source web application that allows you to interact with OpenAI's ChatGPT API for free.
+- **2023-03-04**: Check out the [ChatGPT Free App](https://freechatgpt.chat/), an amazing open-source web application that allows you to interact with OpenAI's ChatGPT API for free.
 It is built on top of this project.

 ## Usage